ReKon64/My7DTDMods/README.md

 # Balance
 I intend to balance the whole Tweak mod around the idea that weapons are super effective when used with higher levels of perks, great with some skill points invested and barely usable without them depending on the IRL difficulty to operate the weapon properly.
 For example, a SMG will be easier to use than a Pistol and Magnum will be even harder.
 I want to balance it around weapon kick, accuarcy ,spread to a smaller degree and reload times ,maybe mobility.
 I think that regulating damage via skill levels is idiotic however I probably will refrain from overhauling the skill point system in that departament.

+Also one of the main things that I dislike about 7DTD is that it punishes housewife players i.e people who stay at the base 80% keeping it in tip-top shape and crafting stuff for players who loot in the meantime.
+Being a great shot and crafting quality ammo is going to take a lotta more levels than dividing the responsiblities

 # Tweaks
 - Pistol - Pistol can now have a drum mag attached.
 - Autoshotgun - Lowered spread, more balanced kick.
 RPM set to 140 (default is 70 which makes it feel like a pump action operated by a toddler)